How to Care for and Maintain Your Quilt

 • Dust: Regularly shake out and air your quilt to prevent dust from settling and causing discoloration or deterioration.

-You Might Be Interested In 10 Best Mid -Arm Quilting Machines
+You Might Be Interested In What Are the Essential Tools for Quilting Beginners?

 Cleaning and Washing Your Quilt